tytydraco/yessleep/out/Something_is_wrong_with_my_wife_and_Is_memories.md

 ***

-Needless to say, we’re tucked away in the New England.
+Needless to say, we’re tucked away in New England.
 When you’re experiencing something like this in say a city or a densely populated town, you could maybe chalk it up to someone getting inside your house and fucking with you then calling the police to inform them there’s an intruder in your home.
 That’s not the case here.
 I’m great friends with all my neighbors and I know for a fact none of them would do something as deranged as this.
 I don’t even think they could do something like this at all, such as sneaking into my office and grabbing my phone without alerting me.
 Nothing else happened for the rest of the day, but while I was searching online I had music playing along with the TV on to help myself from freaking out.

 After Jaslyn got home, the house blaring with noise and seeing me crashed out  on the couch finally asleep, she barged inside with a kind of anger to the likes I’ve never seen from her before, waking me up.
 She said,